hans/selpref/readme.md

-In UD_data folder, there are all the corpora from Universal Dependency for Chinese, English, German, and Czech. zh_UD, en_UD, de_UD, and cs_UD files are joint corpora of zh, en, de, and cs folders.
-Code for this process is append_corpora.py in codes folder.
+In /Selectional_preference/UD_data folder, there are all the corpora from Universal Dependency for Chinese, English, German, and Czech. zh_UD, en_UD, de_UD, and cs_UD files are joint corpora of zh, en, de, and cs folders.
+Code for this process is append_corpora.py in /Selectional_preference/scripts folder.

-In core folder, there are three folders: raw, filtered, split.
+In /Selectional_preference/core folder, there are three folders: raw, filtered, split.
 In raw folder, there are extracted verb-argument pairs for each language.
 We extracted three types of verb-argument pairs: verb-direct object(obj) pairs, verb-indirect object(iobj) pairs, verb-subjective(subj) pairs.
 Raw folder contains all the pairs that are directly obtained from UD_data, so there might be some repetitive pairs in it.
-Code for this process is v_a_core_paires.py in codes folder.
+Code for this process is v_a_core_paires.py in /Selectional_preference/scripts folder.

 In filtered folder in core folder, the v-a pairs are filtered to remove those repetitive pairs in raw folder.
 There are two format for the files:
 			pair:  verb 	argument
 			list:  verb 	argument1 	argument2 	argument3
-Code for this is filter.py in codes folder.
+Code for this is filter.py in /Selectional_preference/scripts folder.

 In split folder in core folder, the v-a pairs for each language are split into training files and test files.
 The format for the files is list.
 The ratio of training set and test set is 4:1.
-Code for this is split.py in codes folder.
+Code for this is split.py in /Selectional_preference/scripts folder.

 #####################